lob/ui-components/README.md

 - Clear Storybook documentation
 - Base level of accessibility
 - Tests added/updated for any code added/updated
-- Existing tests & lint passes (integrated with CircleCI, but you can also run both locally)
+- Existing tests & lint passes (integrated with GitHub Actions, but you can also run both locally)

+## Deploying Updates
+When a PR is opened Amplify will automatically build and deploy a PR preview.
+You will see the URL for the preview in a comment from the Amplify bot in the PR.

+When the PR is merged to `main` Amplify will auto build and deploy to [https://ui-components.lob.com/](https://ui-components.lob.com/).

 ## Publish to NPM